thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/SqlOperatorBenchmark.md

 Find all documents matching the query and return 10 with the highest score.

 The search is performed via `IndexSearcher#search(Query, int)` method.
-This is a very common use -case in informational retrieval but less interesting in this setting where the score is not necessary.
+This is a very common use case in informational retrieval but less interesting in this setting where the score is not necessary.

 ### Sort-10 matches